 The Company assesses whether it is the principal or the agent for each arrangement with a client, since fertility treatment services are provided by a third party-the provider clinics.
 The Company is the principal in its arrangements with clients and therefore presents revenue gross of the amounts paid to the provider clinics because Progyny controls the specified service (the fertility benefits solution) before it is transferred to the client.
 Progyny integrates the fertility treatment services provided by the provider clinics into the overall fertility benefits solution that the client contracted to receive.
-In addition, Progyny defines the scope of the potential services to be performed by the provider clinics.
-Furthermore, Progyny is primarily responsible for fulfilling the promise to the client and has discretion in setting the pricing, as Progyny separately negotiates agreements with the provider clinics, which establish pricing for each treatment service.
+In addition, Progyny defines the scope of the potential services to be performed by the provider clinics and monitors the performance of the provider clinics.
+Furthermore, Progyny separately negotiates agreements with the provider clinics, which establish pricing for each treatment service.
 Pricing of services from provider clinics is independent from the fees charged to clients.